The Vancouver International Auto Show features sports cars and all the latest vehicles for five days in March at the Vancouver Convention Centre.

 Weekend Admission

-Ticket prices are cheaper when you buy them in advance.
-Admission will be more if you pay on the day at the door.
+Ticket prices are lower when you buy them in advance.
+Admission will be more if you pay at the door on the day.

 Auto Show Video